resotto/gochk/README.md

   - If you have other layered architecture, you could specify its layers to this parameter as well.

-- `ignore` has the paths ignored by gochk, which can be file path or dir path.
+- `ignore` has the paths ignored by Gochk, which can be file path or dir path.

-  - If you have the directory you want to ignore, **specifing them might improve the performance of gochk since it returns `filepath.SkipDir`**.
+  - If you have the directory you want to ignore, **specifing them might improve the performance of Gochk since it returns `filepath.SkipDir`**.

 ```go
 // read.go